berik/RateMyAgent/README.md

 # RateMyAgent

 This app is architectured using clean code design.
-### Core - contains only entities, interface and domain logic
+`Core` - contains only entities, interface and domain logic. <br/>
-### Infrastructure - contains reference to Core and implements data layer
+`Infrastructure` - contains reference to Core and implements data layer. <br/>
-### Admin - is a API server and contain SPA Angular.
-Ideally is used for adding new games, players and basically managing whole ecosystem
+`Admin` - is a API server and contain SPA Angular.
+Ideally is used for adding new games, players and basically managing whole ecosystem. <br/>
-### WebAdminApp - is a API server and contain SPA Angular.
-Ideally is used for adding new games, players and basically managing whole ecosystem
+`WebAdminApp` - is a API server and contain SPA Angular.
+Ideally is used for adding new games, players and basically managing whole ecosystem. <br/>
-### WebEmployeeApp - is a API server and contain SPA Angular.
-Ideally is by employees to just log soccer events.
+`WebEmployeeApp` - is a API server and contain SPA Angular.
+Ideally is by employees to just log soccer events.  <br/>

 ### Things done:
 - [x] Added authentication/authorization